-The proposed code amendment does not contain provisions to control environmental health hazards.
-Any future development will be subject to appropriate controls to avoid, mitigate and/or abate environmental health hazards.
+This is a non-project action.
+Any future development in the area affected by the proposed code amendments will be subject to appropriate controls to avoid, mitigate and/or abate environmental health hazards.

-b.
-Noise
+7. Noise

 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?